Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 ExpressVPN also encrypts your Apple Watch data, since your watch shares a network connection from the iPhone.

-If you’re an Apple fanboy, then know that ExpressVPN’s native VPN apps for Mac and Apple TV are just as beginner-friendly and satisfying as their iOS counterpart.
+And if you’re an Apple fanboy, ExpressVPN’s VPN apps for Mac and Apple TV are just as beginner-friendly and satisfying as their iOS counterpart.

-One of the main drawbacks holding ExpressVPN back from being the perfect iOS VPN is its price, which is higher than the other paid VPNs we recommend.
+Honestly, the only “issue” affecting ExpressVPN is its price, which is a little higher than the other subscription-based VPNs we recommend.

 If you want to test the VPN first, then we recommend taking advantage of ExpressVPN’s 7-day free trial via the App Store.